xiaohkk/xiaohkk/README.md

 ## Hello There!

-I'm [Jay Wang](https://www.linkedin.com/in/zijiewang), a safety resaercher at OpenAI.
+I'm [Jay Wang](https://www.linkedin.com/in/zijiewang), a safety researcher at OpenAI.
 I design, code, research, and write.
 I received my PhD from Georgia Tech in 2024.

 My work focuses on making AI more accessible, interpretable, and accountable, by